 The policies below have been developed to provide a fair recruiting process for all students, employers, and University of South Carolina (UofSC) personnel.
 See exceptions for international recruiters and students abroad.
 You can view the Moore School recruiting policies below, or by downloading them.
 You can also review UofSC recruiting policies.

 Invitations to Interview

 Employers may extend invitations to interview Darla Moore School of Business students who have applied for job opportunities on their own websites or posted in Handshake, or who have completed an internship within the employer’s organization.
-Employers will follow interview procedures as outlined in Handshake and are requested to provide at least 48 hours advance notice to students and our office prior to remote interviews via telephone, Skype, online video, or otherwise.
+Employers will follow on-campus interview procedures as outlined in Handshake, and are requested to provide at least 48 hours advance notice to students and our office prior to in-person or remote interviews (including interviews by phone).

 Interview Eligibility and Location

 Only current Moore School students who are eligible to use the Handshake job posting system may be interviewed in our facility.
-Undergraduate and graduate students attending the Moore School may not be interviewed outside of a UofSC facility unless the interview is an official, employment-specific additional round interview conducted on-site at an employer’s facility or at a prearranged location with prior notification to, and agreement with, the Moore School's Office of Career Management.
-Most interviews will be held at the Moore School, but due to space constraints on certain days, interviews may also be held at the UofSC Career Center in the Thomas Cooper Library or at other locations to be communicated in advance.
+Undergraduate and graduate students attending the Moore School may not be interviewed outside of a UofSC facility unless the interview is an official, employment-specific additional round interview conducted on-site at an Employer’s facility or at a pre-arranged location with prior notification to, and agreement with, DMSB’s Office of Career Management (OCM).
+Most interviews will be at the Moore School itself, but due to space constraints on certain days, interviews may also be held at the UofSC Career Center in the Thomas Cooper Library, or at other locations to be communicated in advance.
 Interviews associated with any Business EXPO event will be hosted at the event venue for a nominal fee.

 We recommend that you select several alternate invitations for each interview schedule.
 If your preselected candidates do not accept your invitation to interview, cannot make a time due to academic conflicts or if they drop out due to other conflicts, their slots can be filled by the alternates you have selected.